 Motley and Willis refused to make the trip.
 Coach Paul Brown gave them his blessing and paid them as if they’d played in the game.
 “And there was another incident where he went into the end zone [ in a later game ] thinking about this other incident, and a guy threw some firecrackers down there,” Moore said, chuckling as he remembered Motley telling him the story.
 “He said that he was doing the Bo Jangles in the end zone.
 He didn’t know what was going on because in his mind initially, he thought somebody was shooting at him.”

-Born in Leesburg, Ga., in 1920, Motley told Moore he had seen some pretty gruesome things and wasn’t very trusting when it came to threats from whites.
+Born in Leesburg, Georgia, in 1920, Motley told Moore he had seen some pretty gruesome things and wasn’t very trusting when it came to threats from whites.
 Not only did Motley face hostility from opposing players, his own teammates were hostile to him at times.

 “How is it we can be so close during a game,” Moore said, mimicking what Motley said he asked his white teammates, “but before a game and after a game, you go back to this routine?”